FeLoe/stbb/content/songs/index.md

 ---
-title: Songs
+title: Gallery

-# Homepage
+# Files in this folder represent a Widget Page
 type: widget_page

-# Homepage is headless, other widget pages are not.
-headless: true
 ---